Define server classes

 Note: The most accurate and up-to-date list of settings available for a given configuration file is in the .spec file for that configuration file.
 You can find the latest version of the .spec and .example files for

-serverclass.conf in serverclass.conf in the Configuration file reference in this manual, or in
+serverclass.conf in serverclass.conf in the Configuration file reference in the Admin manual, or in

 Here are several examples of defining server classes in the